llauderesv/react-clean-architecture/README.md

 `utils`

-Contains a common helper functions to be accessible in all javascript files.
+Contains all your common helper functions in your application.